 - Regular in-house technical seminars

-To serve client needs, WJE maintains offices strategically located throughout the United States.
-Click here to go to our Office directory page.
+To serve client needs, we maintain offices strategically located throughout the United States and in London.
+Click here to go to our Offices directory page.

 After you apply online, your resume is sent directly to our recruitment database.
 A member of our staffing team then carefully assesses your qualifications relative to the position requirements.
 If there appears to be a good match, a Human Resources team member will contact you to schedule a phone interview.

-A copy of WJE’s Non-Discrimination Policy can be found here.
+A copy of our Non-Discrimination Policy Statement can be found here.

 Yes.
-The purpose of the intern program is to engage potential full-time employees in a meaningful work experience that allows both the intern and WJE an opportunity to evaluate mutual "fit" for a potential full-time position upon graduation.
+The purpose of the intern program is to engage potential full-time employees in a meaningful work experience that allows both the intern and our staff an opportunity to evaluate mutual "fit" for a potential full-time position upon graduation.

-Working with highly talented and skilled professionals on challenging and exciting projects, you will be able to apply skills learned in the classroom to solve real-world problems.
-You will work in a very technical, and fast-paced professional services environment.
+Working with highly talented and skilled professionals on challenging and exciting projects, you'll be able to apply skills learned in the classroom to solve real-world problems.
+You'll work in a very technical, fast-paced professional services environment.
 Field work will give you the opportunity to be hands-on and see your projects up close.

-All new employees participate in a two-day new employee orientation at our headquarters in Northbrook, Illinois.
-In addition to helping the employees better understand our vision, culture, and values, they are further able to build their network and make contacts with WJE experts.
+All new employees participate in a two-day New Employee Orientation at our headquarters in Northbrook, Illinois.
+In addition to helping the employees better understand our vision, culture, and values, they are further able to build their network and make contacts with our experts.
 We also provide training in each unit through companywide webinars, workshops, and conferences.
-WJE provides financial assistance to all eligible employees who pursue external educational programs related to the employee's current position or a probable future WJE assignment.
-Our engineers, architects, and materials scientists average over ninety hours of training per year.
+We provide financial assistance to all eligible employees who pursue external educational programs related to their current positions or future assignments.
+Our engineers, architects, and materials scientists average more than ninety hours of training per year.

-Employees are encouraged to participate in professional activities, paid for by WJE, to satisfy their individual goals and interests.
-WJE provides financial assistance to all eligible employees who pursue formal educational programs related to the employee’s current position or a probable future WJE assignment.
-All professional and technical employees are encouraged to participate in our Technical Resource Groups (TRG), which provide a forum for interaction, collaboration, and sharing of technical knowledge.
+Employees are encouraged to participate in professional activities, paid for by the company, to satisfy their individual goals and interests.
+We provide financial assistance to all eligible employees who pursue formal educational programs related to their current positions or future assignments.
+All employees are encouraged to participate in our Technical Resource Groups (TRGs), which provide a forum for interaction, collaboration, and sharing of technical knowledge.

-All professional and technical employees are encouraged to participate in our Technical Resource Groups (TRG), which provide a forum for interaction, collaboration, and sharing of technical knowledge.
+All employees are encouraged to participate in our Technical Resource Groups (TRGs), which provide a forum for interaction, collaboration, and sharing of technical knowledge.
 Each group is responsible for developing technically focused webinars and workshops.
 Through our in-house research program, we also support our staff's pursuit of a specific technical question.

-The percentage of WJE employees who pass their PE, SE, and RA tests on their initial attempt is far above the national average.
-This is, in part, because WJE hires the “best and the brightest.”
-It is also because of the mentoring that we provide to our new hires, to help them develop a feel for how structural and architectural systems actually perform in service.
-WJE professionals view the building codes as more than just a “cookbook” for designers.
+The percentage of our employees who pass their PE, SE, and RA tests on their initial attempt is far above the national average.
+This is, in part, because we hire the “best and the brightest.”
+It's also because of the mentoring we provide our new hires to help them develop a feel for how structural and architectural systems actually perform in service.
+Our professionals view the building codes as more than just a “cookbook” for designers.
 We strive to understand the rationale behind the various provisions included in the codes and, in doing so, develop a better understanding of how to properly interpret and apply the building codes.
 This experience is invaluable as our younger staff members pursue professional licensing.